-It’s important to look for the people and places that do make you feel comfortable talking.
-Talking helps – it provides us with the opportunity to process and connect to our grief.
 We’re often told that an outstretched helping hand from a complete stranger who has been through something similar can provide immensely strong feelings of connection and support.
-It’s what our support events are based on – bringing people together.
+This is what our support events are based on – bringing people together.

 At The Loss Foundation we are always here to offer that outstretched hand to you.
 You will never be a burden on us.
 So come and join us.
 You can find information on our upcoming support events on our calendar.